Eliciting Risk Aversion with Inverse Reinforcement Learning via Interactive Questioning: Simulated experiments

-We now take a closer look at the choice of $G_n$ during the learning algorithm for the different environment-design methods.
-We display the evolution of $G_n$ at every round $n$ for a specific run in Figures \ref{fig:Games-OnePeriod-Set1a-OnetoOne} and \ref{fig:Games-OnePeriod-Set1a-Batch}, where each point corresponds to one of the many environments the learner may choose from.
-It is interesting to note the exploration-exploitation pattern (see e.g. \cite{sutton2018reinforcement}) with the environment design approaches that are not uniform.
-It seems as the learner explores different environments at the beginning of the learning phase, and then focuses on a small subset of the available environments to refine its estimation of the agent's risk aversion.
-There is some variability seen in Figures \ref{fig:Games-OnePeriod-Set1a-OnetoOne} and \ref{fig:Games-OnePeriod-Set1a-Batch}.
-Indeed, for the environment design approach according to \eqref{eq:DesignGOnetoOne}, the algorithm constantly alternates between two environments, because the second largest value of the Gibbs measure changes at each round, as illustrated in Figure \ref{fig:Gibbs-OnePeriod-Set1a-OnetoOne}.
-As well, for the environment design approach according to \eqref{eq:DesignGBatch}, the exploration pattern reappears once the Gibbs measure attributes most of the weight on a single value.
-In Figures \ref{fig:Gibbs-OnePeriod-Set1a-OnetoOne} and \ref{fig:Gibbs-OnePeriod-Set1a-Batch}, we observe the Gibbs measure values $\bQ_N$ for all risk aversion candidates in $\Upsilon$ for a specific run, which shows that $\bQ_N(\ell)$ converges to zero for all $\ell \in \{1,\ldots,L\}$.
-The legends in these plots give the closest risk-aversion candidates to the agent's risk aversion $(C_{0}, \kappa_{0}, \gamma_{0})$.
-Figure \ref{fig:OnePeriod-Set1b} shows similar behaviors when using a larger learning rate of $k=10$.
+We now take a closer look at the choice of $G_n$ during the learning algorithm for the different methods.
+We display the evolution of $G_n$ at every round $n$ for a specific run in Figures~\ref{fig:Games-OnePeriod-Set1a-OnetoOne} and~\ref{fig:Games-OnePeriod-Set1a-Batch}, where each point corresponds to one of the many questions the learner may choose from.
+It is interesting to note the exploration-exploitation pattern \citep[see e.g.,][]{sutton2018reinforcement} with the environment design approaches that are not uniform.
+It appears that the learner explores different questions at the beginning of the learning phase, and then focuses on a small subset of the available questions to refine its estimation of the client's risk aversion.
+There is some variability seen in Figures~\ref{fig:Games-OnePeriod-Set1a-OnetoOne} and~\ref{fig:Games-OnePeriod-Set1a-Batch}.
+Indeed, the algorithm using the design rule~\eqref{eq:DesignGOnetoOne} constantly alternates between two environments, because the second largest value of $\bQ_N$ changes at each round, as illustrated in Figure~\ref{fig:Gibbs-OnePeriod-Set1a-OnetoOne}.
+As well, for the approach using the design rule \eqref{eq:DesignGBatch}, the exploitation pattern reappears once the measure $\bQ_N$ attributes most of the weight on a single value.
+In Figures~\ref{fig:Gibbs-OnePeriod-Set1a-OnetoOne} and~\ref{fig:Gibbs-OnePeriod-Set1a-Batch}, we observe the values $\bQ_N$ for all risk aversion candidates in for a specific run, which shows that $\bQ_N(\ell)$ converges to zero for all $\ell \in \{1,\ldots,L\}$.
+Figure~\ref{fig:OnePeriod-Set1b} shows similar behaviors when using $k=10$.
+With larger learning rates, the learner correctly identifies the client's true risk aversion with 90\% confidence in approximately 30 questions.